 If You or a Friend are Accused of Sexual Assault

-- Within 72 hours an individual can be treated prophylactically for certain STDs and within 120 hours for pregnancy (if that is a concern).
-Most hospital ERs offer this treatment; in Cedar Rapids St. Luke's Hospital and Mercy Medical Center offer emergency pregnancy prophylaxis.
+- Within 72 hours an individual can be treated prophylactically for certain STDs and pregnancy (if that is a concern).
+Most hospital ERs offer this treatment; in Cedar Rapids Unity Point Health St. Luke's Hospital and Mercy Medical Center offer emergency pregnancy prophylaxis.
 Most physician offices, Planned Parenthood, and The Emma Goldman Clinic can also provide this treatment.
-There will be a charge for this service.
-Also important is follow-up testing for STDs and HIV.
+There may be a charge for this service.
+Also important is follow-up testing for STDs such as HIV.

 Mental health follow-up:

 - On-campus free, individual counseling is available to individuals accused of sexual assault, to help deal with feelings related to being accused, decision making, and exploring behaviors such as alcohol use.
 If appropriate, a referral to an off-campus mental health professional may be provided.
-You might offer to help an accused friend by accompanying him or her to the Counseling Center for the first visit.
+You might offer to help an accused friend by accompanying them to the Counseling Center to schedule the first visit.
 Support persons for those accused of assault may also obtain counseling from the Center.
 For more information call ext.
-4292.
+4292 (319-895-4292).

 - Off campus counseling is available at many locations in the Cedar Rapids and Iowa City areas.

 - The Foundation 2 crisis line is available 24 hours a day at 319-362-2174 or 800-332-4224.

 Legal and adjudicatory concerns following a sexual assault: